21 Must-Visit U.K. Locations for Movie and TV Fans

 The town prominently featured in the Pythons’ iconic and hilarious “Dead Parrot” sketch is actually a fine place for a nip-around.
 It’s near a number of beautiful national parks, and the local football rivalries are intense and spirited.
 Unfortunately, there’s no town of Notlob.

 No matter what sort of movie or TV show tickles you fancy, there’s a location in the U.K. that somehow relates to it.
-And as you go traipsing through the countryside checking down your list, include travel protection plans with assistance services from Generali Global Assistance.
-Plans cover all sorts of travel and getting a quote is easy.
+And as you go traipsing through the countryside checking down your list, include a travel protection plan with assistance services from Generali Global Assistance.
+Plans are designed for all sorts of travel and getting a quote is easy.

 It's easy to get travel protection for your trip